 When you mention in your CTA that you’re offering a coupon, you might convince more people to click through and see whether they’re interested in your offer.
 You can also mention the specific coupon, such as $10 off or a 20% discount.

 Some business models are more complicated than others.
 Crazy Egg, for instance, requires some explanation for prospective customers to understand its value.
 For that reason, sales professionals speak with prospects directly to answer their questions and onboard them.

-If your business requires communication via phone, use this call-to-action phrase.
+If your business requires communication via a phone system, use this call-to-action phrase.
 It lets people know that you’re willing to take the time necessary to allay any fears and explain your product or service.

 26. Please don’t hesitate to call us

 CTAs belong on every page of your website — even those devoted to customer support or your help desk.
 Today’s consumers often feel like they have to get answers via FAQs, support forums, or email.
-Let your customers know you don’t mind talking to them over the phone.
+Let your customers know you don’t mind offering phone service.